New ruling on safe abortion paves way to lower maternal deaths

 Unsafe abortions remain one of the major threats to women and girls globally.
 It is a major cause of maternal deaths and leads to physical and emotional health complications.

-Justice Mwita’s judgement brings Kenya closer to a society that respects access to informed, affordable, respectful, and safe abortion care for all who need [email protected]
+Justice Mwita’s judgement brings Kenya closer to a society that respects access to informed, affordable, respectful, and safe abortion care for all who need it.